A Dinner-Gong in the Jungle

 Cornish painter, author and filmmaker Andrew Lanyon takes humour seriously.
-Writing about laughter he said, “Maybe it used to be an alarm, a dinner-gong in the jungle, one sounded to draw the rest of the tribe close to protect us from predators while we devoured the beast we’d just clubbed to death.”
-His distinctive form of whimsical surrealism, expressed in illustrated books and small paintings, can be experienced in an intriguing exhibition in Chardstock.
+Writing about laughter he said, “Maybe it used to be an alarm, a dinner-gong in the jungle, one sounded to draw the rest of the tribe close to protect us from predators while we devoured the beast we’d clubbed to death.”

-His narrative paintings often feature a cast of characters associated with his home town of St Ives in the 1920s and 30s, although scenarios are fictitious.
-In one of Lanyon’s best known images, fisherman-turned-painter Alfred Wallis “discovers” artists Ben Nicholson and Kit Wood rather than them noticing him in his cottage, as their meeting in 1928 is usually presented.
-Wallis lived yards from where the steamer SS Alba was wrecked and a new painting depicts him peering at it over a wall.
-Other imagined events are less likely, such as a U-boat commander navigating the Manacles rocks using a Wallis painting as a guide.
+His narrative paintings often feature characters associated with his home town of St Ives in the 1930s, although scenarios are fictitious.
+In a well known image the fisherman-turned-painter Alfred Wallis “discovers” artists Ben Nicholson and Kit Wood rather than them noticing him in his cottage as their meeting in 1928 is usually presented.
+One such scene is owned by the Tate Gallery.
+Other imagined events are less likely, such as the U-boat commander manoeuvring around the Manacles rocks using a painting by Wallis as a guide.